karanpujara/vibecomentary/README.md

    - Navigate to LinkedIn, X, or Farcaster
    - Look for "📝✨" buttons under posts
    - Click to generate AI-powered comments and DMs
+   - Use "📝 Create Post" button in popup for post creation

 ## 🎨 Customization